Akashkharita/Kharita_et_al_2024_Icequakes/README.md

+Hello, This is just a test!! - Akash Kharita

 # Icequake_Earthquake_Discrimination
 This github repository contains all the jupyter notebooks for the ongoing work about **"Multi Stations Analysis of Icequakes and Earthquakes in Southern Alaska"**.